The Truth Is... (Theory of a Deadman album)

 The Truth Is... is the fourth studio album by rock band Theory of a Deadman, released on July 12, 2011.
 The first single, "Lowlife", was released to radio stations on May 17, 2011.
 It went to number 1 on the US rock charts.
 It was co-written by Christine Danielle Connolly.
+It is their first album with drummer Joey Dandeneau.

 Critical reception

-The album received mostly negative reviews from critics.
-AllMusic, Rolling Stone and CNN all gave it 1/5 stars.
-Metacritic gave the album a 35 out of 100 based on five reviews.
+AllMusic and Q both gave it a single star.
+Consequence gave it an "F", Alex Young writing "Save for some throwback vibes at the first half–maybe four good tracks–this record is dull beyond words".

+Kerrang! and Billboard rated it slightly above average, with Billboard staff calling it "some of the most ambitiously arranged and melodically polished tunes it has released to date" and "Theory's most distinctive album yet".

 Commercial performance

 In the United States, the album debuted at number 8 on the Billboard 200 chart selling 38,000 copies.
 On March 31, 2021, the RIAA certified the album Gold.
 In Canada, the album debuted at number 2 on the Canadian Albums Chart, selling 8,500 copies.
 This is an increase in sales from their previous album, Scars & Souvenirs, which sold 6,000 copies in its first week.